zcaceres/ai-project-manager/README.md

 This project was created using `bun init` in bun v1.1.24.
 [Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.

 Built with [easy-agent](https://github.com/zcaceres/easy-agent).

-## Talking to the Agent

-- "We're working on a new project to improve test coverage in the backend.
-Based on this PRD and context from the codebase, create a set of tickets that suggest areas to improve."
-- "Project X will be delayed due to unforeseen scope changes.
-Update the calendar associated with the project and provide an update to everyone who is subscribed to the project's notifications."
-- "That recent ticket that referred to the bug in our authentication system is fixed.
-Update the ticket status."